KONDE-AT/dsebaseapp/README.md

 #dsebaseapp

-dsebaseapp stands for Digital (scholarly) Editions Base Application.
-It's purpose is to bootstrap the development of (web) applications which support the process of
+dsebaseapp stands for Digital (Scholarly) Editions Base Application.
+Its purpose is to bootstrap the development of (web) applications which support the process of

 * creating
 * curating